How to Find a College Roommate: 6 Essential Tips

 Many students live with peers, but how can you ensure you choose the best match for you?
 Learn how to find a college roommate with our top six tips.

-- It's important to know what you're looking for in a college roommate.
+- It's important to know what kinds of traits you're looking for in a college roommate.

-- Find potential roommates through friends or online groups.
+- You can find potential roommates through friends and online groups.

 - Ask a potential roommate questions to make sure you agree on important issues.

 College is an exciting opportunity, filled with new experiences.
 For many students, it's their first time living away from home — and that can feel daunting.

 While some schools allow students to live in single rooms, many require incoming first-year students to live with one or more roommates.
 In other cases, you may want a roommate to save money on living expenses as you attend school.

 www.bestcolleges.com is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.